PayneLab/ProteomicsEducation/docs/README.md

 # Entry-Level Computational Proteomics Lessons
+This GitHub repository is really just a jumping point for different sets of tutorials.
+The goal here is to help people understand different topics within computational proteomics.
+The overall compendium will continue to grow with new topics as we create new materials.

 # Peptide Identification and Quantification of Mass Spectrometry Data
 These lessons are designed to serve as a soft introduction to the field of proteomics and the computational challenges therin.
 Our overall goal in these lessons is to approach proteomics from a computational perspective to help train and attract bioinformatics and computational students into the field.
 Below are links to currently-available lessons.